-A review is a peer-reviewed article that report an updated analysis of concepts based on published data in a field of cell biology.
+A review is a peer-reviewed article that report an updated analysis of a technology and derivedmethods based on published data in a field of life science.
 It intends to make the state-of-the-art in a field by proposing a thought-provoking timely article.
-This type of article contains mainly non-primary content that allows the community to grasp the essence of the research in a field in life science as well as forward-look the evolution and draw perspectives for the coming years.
+This type of article contains mainly non-primary content that allows the community to grasp the essence of the technology in a field in life science as well as forward-look the evolution and draw perspectives for the coming years.